ovicon/FoodTavern/README.md

 - Business (business layer)
 - Data (data layer)

-If you want to see a package approche to clean arhitecture, based on the same system, see: [FoodTavern - master](https://github.com/ovicon/FoodTavern).
+If you want to see a package approach to clean architecture, based on the same system, see: [FoodTavern - master](https://github.com/ovicon/FoodTavern).

 License
 -------